 - Volunteer activities including maintenance projects

-- Special uses including permitted camping, hang gliding, a visitor center program, and special events.
+- Special uses such as permitted camping, paragliding, a visitor center program, special events, and more.

 - Publicly noticed meetings